South Wales Central

 Child Death (from 2015) Road (Highways Safety) related deaths

-Concerns summary Poor design of the school service road and bus bay, coupled with insufficient staff supervision, created a highly dangerous situation for children crossing the road, stemming from a lack of accountability in the school's construction.
+Concerns summary (AI summary) Poor design of the school service road and bus bay, coupled with insufficient staff supervision, created a highly dangerous situation for children crossing the road, stemming from a lack of accountability in the school's construction.

 David Griffiths